Take MOT tester annual training and assessments

 How to take and record MOT tester annual training, the topics to study, and how to book the annual assessment and record your result.

-How MOT annual training works
+How MOT annual training and assessments work

 Decide how to do your training.